atifkhan161/pandora-box/prd/tasks.md

     * All endpoints must retrieve the respective folder paths and Cloud Commander credentials from the encrypted configuration.
 * **Acceptance Criteria**: The backend can list files and move them between the designated folders as configured in the settings.

-### Task 6.2: Cloud Commander File Management Frontend
+### Task 6.2: filebrowser File Management Frontend
 * **Description**: Develop a frontend component to browse files and perform move operations from the designated downloads folder.
 * **Refer to:** 3.1.5 in design document.
 * **Requirements**: